Demailly-Lelong numbers on complex spaces: Abstract

 \section{Abstract}

-We establish a pointwise comparison of two notions of Lelong numbers of plurisubharmonic functions defined on singular complex spaces.
-This shows a conjecture proposed by Berman--Boucksom--Eyssidieux--Guedj--Zeriahi, affirming that the Demailly--Lelong number can be determined through a combination of intersection numbers given by the divisorial part of the potential and the SNC divisors over a log resolution of the maximal ideal of a given point.
+We prove a conjecture proposed by Berman--Boucksom--Eyssidieux--Guedj--Zeriahi, affirming that the Demailly--Lelong number can be determined through a combination of intersection numbers given by the divisorial part of the potential and the SNC divisors over a log resolution of the maximal ideal of a given point.
+Moreover, this result establishes a pointwise comparison of two different notions of Lelong numbers of plurisubharmonic functions defined on singular complex spaces.
 We also provide an estimate for quotient singularities and sharp estimates for two-dimensional ADE singularities.